-The best time of year to dive in Tulamben is from April to July and October to November.
+The best time of year to dive in Tulamben is from April to July and also from October to November.
 Visibility is usually very good at this time, up to 40 meters!
-The monsoon can cause rough seas during December through April and late July to September.
+The monsoon can cause rough seas from December through April and late July to September.

-The Liberty wreck is home to an amazing variety of marine life, lots of fish like barracuda, big bumphead parrot fish, groupers, sweetlips, pufferfish, angelfish, surgeonfish, moorish idol and schools of big eye trevally are seen often diving here.
+The Liberty wreck is home to an amazing variety of marine life, lots of fish like barracuda, big bump head parrot fish, groupers, sweetlips, pufferfish, angelfish, surgeonfish, Moorish idol and schools of big eye trevally are seen often diving here.
 Seeing a whole school of big bumphead parrotfish enter the wreck is a classic Liberty dive image and a big Napoleon wrasse or even Spanish mackerel are sometimes seen around the site.
-We saw some turtles, a reef shark and moray eels on the wreck, if you have a divemaster with a good eye there are amazing tiny critters to spot all over the wreck, making for great macro photography!
-There are some beautiful nudibranches on the wreck, I love finding these colorful sea slugs!
+We saw some turtles, a reef shark, and moray eels on the wreck, if you have a divemaster with a good eye there are amazing tiny critters to spot all over the wreck, making for great macro photography!
+There are some beautiful nudibranchs on the wreck, I love finding these colorful sea slugs!
 Swimming back to the beach from the wreck over the sand keep an eye out for the field of garden eels.
 These small conger eels burrow into the sand, if you do not get too close many of them stick their heads out of the sand floating around like a patch of tiny cobras.
 If you do disturb them they retract into the sand at lightning speed!
-On the wreck and the black sand surrounding it there are some unique little critters like pygmy seahorses, ghost pipefish, frog fish and mantis shrimps can be seen here.
+On the wreck and the black sand surrounding it, there are some unique little critters.
+Macro lovers would love to find critters like pygmy seahorses, ghost pipefish, harlequin shrimp, frogfish, and mantis shrimps around here.

 Dive Conditions in Tulamben

-- Water temperature at Tulamben usually ranges between 27 and 29C, a 3mm wetsuit is recommended since dives here are usually quite long, 60 to 90 minutes.
+- Water temperatures at Tulamben usually range between 27 and 29C, a 3mm wetsuit is recommended since dives here are usually quite long, 60 to 90 minutes.